 I was an SEA student with a focus in World of Work.
 I knew upon entering CUSSW that I wanted to obtain the requisite skills for designing strategic programs, evaluating outcomes, and leading change efforts with multiple stakeholders within a workplace environment.

-My second-year field placement was with the Ms. Foundation for Women (MS).
+My second-year practicum placement was with the Ms. Foundation for Women (MS).
 MS was instrumental in providing me with several skill sets I use almost every day in my current position.
 For instance, I learned how to assess the financial, organizational and programmatic efficacy of community organizations and, perhaps more importantly, how to build multi-stakeholder collaborations around social issues in order to drive change more efficiently and, ultimately, have greater impact on the community’s needs.

 Tell us about your current position.

 Currently, I am the Associate Director of Community Partnerships at Starwood Hotels & Resorts Worldwide, Inc. I manage global grant-making and volunteer programs as part of Starwood’s Global Citizenship efforts.
 Starwood has over 1,100 hotels in over 100 countries worldwide and employs almost 250,000 people.
 My role at Starwood encompasses assessing how we interact with a given community and how we can maximize public programs and partnerships to drive social change that aligns with our business objectives.

 Can you give us an example of a project you have worked on?

 Right now I am spearheading the launch of a global volunteer program that will provide 16 hours of paid work time a year to full- and part-time Starwood associates to participate in volunteer activities.
 The program offers our associates a structured way to give back to their local communities through events, team activities and pro-bono work.
 The idea behind it is to connect our employees with issues they are personally passionate about while addressing needs in communities where Starwood operates.

 What led you to this career choice?